top of page

 Viking treasure

-After breakfast at the hotel, we’re northbound to Reykjavik once more.
-Along the way, we’ll stop and check out the sprawling Skogafoss falls, where legend has it Vikings hid ancient treasure before sealing it off with magic.
+After breakfast at the hotel, we're northbound to Reykjavik once more.
+Along the way, we'll stop and check out the sprawling Skogafoss Falls, where, as the legend says, Vikings hid ancient treasure before sealing it off with magic.
 Take a look for yourself and see if the waters sparkle with gold or diamonds.

 Bathing in hot springs.